denten-books/plain-text/7-conclusion.md

 # Conclusion: Towards the Practice of Computational Poetics
 <!--- this goes with the conclusion of recondite surfaces -->

+As I write these words, a receiver of a pacemaker implant fights for her right to access its software, in her words "to know what code is running inside my body" [@mcgowan_i_2016].
+In Pakistan, the American National Security agency-sponsored Skynet program places people on the US-sanctioned "disposition matrix" or "kill list" based on predictive analytics: social network analysis, cellular machine learning, patterns of travel and telephone use.
+Automated tools with names like SMARTTRACKER, SMARTCHART, and Cloud Travel Analytic "select" people for "target strikes" by unmanned areal vehicles  [@mcneal_targeted_2014; @weber_keep_2016].
+Willingly, or not, we are engaged in the political struggle for the control and the deployment of these codified resources.
+The heart and the sky are sites on which the tactics of inscription are increasingly contested.
+They require a capacity to "meet the machine" and a poetics capable of new emendations.

 In drawing this schematic history of contemporary textuality, it is my hope to convince the reader of the very literal sense of depth manufactured into the structure of commonplace modern-day literary devices that facilitate reading